-Recent studies have gone beyond the grammatical accuracy and semantic coherence that LLMs seem to have achieved, and started paying more attention to their pragmatic capability.
+Recent studies have also gone beyond the grammatical accuracy and semantic coherence of LLM generation, and started paying more attention to their pragmatic capability.
 Concerning pragmatic inference, Qiu et al (\citeyear{qiu_pragmatic_2023}) found the early version of ChatGPT almost unable to interpret scalar implicatures.
-Hu et al (\citeyear{hu_fine-grained_2023}), Ruis et al. (\citeyear{ruis_goldilocks_2023}), and Barattieri Di San Pietro et al. (\citeyear{barattieri_di_sanpietro_pragmatic_2023}) all identified LLM’s difficulty in comprehending humour and irony.
+Hu et al (\citeyear{hu_finegrained_2023}), Ruis et al. (\citeyear{ruis_goldilocks_2023}), and Barattieri Di San Pietro et al. (\citeyear{barattieri_di_sanpietro_pragmatic_2023}) all identified LLM’s difficulty in comprehending humour and irony.
 Sravanthi et al (\citeyear{sravanthi_pub_2024}) highlighted LLMs’ shortcomings in understanding pragmatic presuppositions – a preparatory stage for pragmatic inference.
 Despite the many pragmatic issues identified, systematic solutions have been scarce.
 The PIC proposed by the current study might offer one of the first systematic solutions for complex pragmatic inferential tasks in general, not restricted to the reasoning of implicit toxic language.
 It demonstrates that the unsatisfactory performance of LLMs in pragmatic tasks can be improved by in-context learning.